NathanNoye/Obsidian-Vault/Bibles/NASB1995/41 - Mark/Mark 2.md

 "No one sews a patch of unshrunk cloth on an old garment; otherwise the patch pulls away from it, the new from the old, and a worse tear results.

 ###### 22
-No one puts new wine into old wineskins; otherwise the wine will burst the skins, and the wine is lost and the skins _as well_; but _one puts_ new wine into fresh wineskins."Question of the Sabbath
+No one puts new wine into old wineskins; otherwise the wine will burst the skins, and the wine is lost and the skins _as well_; but _one puts_ new wine into fresh wineskins."

+### Question of the Sabbath

 ###### 23
 And it happened that He was passing through the grainfields on the Sabbath, and His disciples began to make their way along while picking the heads _of grain_.